Infinite reduced words and the Tits boundary of a Coxeter group: The limit weak order and the topology of the Tits boundary

-\begin{prop} Each $C(\xi)$ is a path-connected, totally geodesic subset of $\bTX$. \end{prop} \begin{proof} It follows from Lemma \ref{l:finite set hyperplanes} that if $\xi' \in C(\xi)$ then $\xi$ and $\xi'$ are not connected by a geodesic in $X$.
+\begin{proposition} Each $C(\xi)$ is a path-connected, totally geodesic subset of $\bTX$. \end{proposition} \begin{proof} It follows from Lemma \ref{l:finite set hyperplanes} that if $\xi' \in C(\xi)$ then $\xi$ and $\xi'$ are not connected by a geodesic in $X$.
 Hence by Lemma \ref{l:dichotomy} and Lemma \ref{l:distance}, there is a unique geodesic arc in $\bTX$ connecting $\xi$ and $\xi'$, of length strictly less than $\pi$.
 We will show that each point $\eta$ on the geodesic arc in $\bTX$ connecting $\xi'$ and $\xi$ in fact lies in $\bTXi$.

 By Proposition \ref{p:partition}, it suffices to show that $\eta \in C(\xi)$.
 Suppose that there is a wall $M$ such that $\xi,\xi' \in \bM^+$ but $\eta \in \bM^- \setminus \bM$.
 Then the arc $[\xi,\xi']$ has a (possibly equal) subarc $\gamma = [\zeta,\zeta']$ such that $\zeta, \zeta' \in \bM$ and every point in the interior of $\gamma$ is in $\bM^- \setminus \bM$.
 Let $r$ be the reflection in the wall $M$.
 Then $r$ induces an isometry of the Tits boundary, which fixes $\zeta$ and $\zeta'$ but does not fix $\gamma$.
 But then $\gamma$ and $r(\gamma)$ are two distinct geodesic arcs in $\bTX$ connecting $\zeta$ and $\zeta'$ of length strictly less than $\pi$.
 This is impossible, so there is no wall $M$ such that $\xi,\xi' \in \bM^+$ but $\eta \in \bM^- \setminus \bM$.
 The argument is similar if $\xi,\xi' \in \bM^-$ but $\eta \in \bM^+ \setminus \bM$.
 Therefore $\eta \in C(\xi)$, and so $C(\xi)$ is a path-connected totally geodesic subset of $\bTX$. \end{proof}